mitre-attack/attack-navigator/USAGE.md

 ## Upgrading a Layer to the Current Version

-A layer uploaded with an outdated version of ATT&CK will prompt you to upgrade to the current version.
-Choosing "yes" will initiate the layer upgrade workflow in the Navigator sidebar.
-A new, blank layer in the current ATT&CK version and the layer's domain will be loaded in a new tab; previous technique annotations can be found in the interface and mapped to techniques in the current version, as described below.
+The layer upgrade interface allows users to upgrade an ATT&CK Navigator layer created on a previous version of ATT&CK to the current version of the dataset.
+With this interface, users can step through each change in the set of techniques in the dataset:
+- The user can view techniques which have been added to the dataset since the layer was created and annotate them as necessary.
+- The user can see whether the techniques they had previously annotated have changed and adjust the annotations accordingly.
+- The user can determine if any annotated techniques have been removed or replaced by new techniques and in the latter case copy annotations to the replacing technique(s).
+- The user can also verify what techniques haven't changed since the layer was created.

+### Change Types

-The layer upgrade interface displays the technique changes that occurred between the two versions.
-These are grouped by the following change types:
+The workflow steps through the changes to the dataset that occurred between the two versions, grouped by the following change types:
-- <b>Additions:</b> new techniques that have been added since the previous version
+- <b>Additions:</b> New techniques that have been added to the knowledge base.
-- <b>Changes:</b> changes to techniques
+- <b>Changes:</b> Techniques with major updates such as changes to scope, new reporting, and so forth.
-- <b>Minor Changes:</b> changes to techniques without version increments
+- <b>Minor Changes:</b> Techniques with minor updates such as typo corrections.
-- <b>Deprecations:</b> techniques which have been deprecated
+- <b>Revocations:</b> Techniques which have been replaced by other techniques.
-- <b>Revocations:</b> techniques which have been revoked by a new technique
+- <b>Deprecations:</b> Techniques which have been removed from the dataset.
-- <b>Unchanged:</b> techniques with no changes between the two versions
+- <b>Unchanged:</b> Techniques which have not changed between the two versions.

-By default, only techniques which were previously annotated are shown in the interface.
-The filters at the top of the interface can be used to individually adjust which change types are shown.

 ### Mapping Annotations

+For annotated techniques which have changed since the layer was created, you may want to update the set of annotations to account for changes to scope or content.
+Each technique in the interface lists its previous and current state, with links to
+<a href="https://attack.mitre.org/">ATT&CK&reg;</a> for both versions of the technique to enable easy review.
+In sections which have
+previously annotated techniques, you can enable the "show annotated techniques only" filter to view only techniques which have annotations.

-Each technique section contains cells for each tactic it is found under in the previous version (with any annotations that were previously placed on that object) and in the current version.
-There are two approaches to copying annotations from the previous layer:
+You can copy annotations from the previous version of the technique to the current one, making adjustments if necessary.
+There are two approaches to copying annotations from the previous version:
 - For techniques with tactics that map one-to-one between the two versions, annotations can be copied by clicking the ">" button next to the tactic.
 This will copy any existing annotations on the tactic to the technique under the same tactic in the current version.
-- For techniques with tactics that have changed between the two versions, annotations can be copied by dragging & dropping the tactic cell from the previous version to the tactic(s) in the current version.
+- For techniques with tactics that have changed between the two versions, annotations can be copied by dragging & dropping the annotated tactic from the previous version to the tactic(s) in the current version.

+Techniques can be marked as reviewed under their respective panels to visually indicate that they have been reviewed.
+The "reviewed
+X/Y techniques" displayed underneath the techniques list can be used to determine if you missed any techniques.
+The numerator reflects the number of techniques you have marked as "reviewed" and the denominator denotes the total number of techniques shown according to your configuration (for example, if you have enabled the "show annotated techniques only" filter, only the number of techniques which are annotated are counted in this total).

-Techniques can be marked as reviewed under their respective expansion panels to visually indicate that you have reviewed that object.
-Additionally, the "mark all as reviewed" button will mark all of the technique objects currently shown under the change type section as reviewed.
-Once the annotations have been remapped to the current version, you can click the done button to close the sidebar; you will not be able to return to the layer upgrade interface.
+You can view and verify the status of the layer upgrade at the end of the workflow to ensure you have created or adjusted all annotations as desired.
+Once you have finished upgrading the layer, you can click the "done" button to close the sidebar. <b>Note:</b> you will not be able to return to the layer upgrade interface.

 ## Creating Layers from Other Layers